It seems like more and more women are embracing singlehood in their life. I am one of those women.

 “Are you seeing someone?
 No?
 Well, you’ll find someone soon”

 That may be true.
 But it may not be.
 And I’m okay with that.
 When it comes to dating since my divorce, I’m not really looking to change my singlehood status at the moment.

 Why I Have No Interest in Dating Since my Divorce

-Currently, I share room and board with a part-time 3 yr old who hardly pulls her weight around the apartment.
+Currently, I share room and board with a part-time three-year-old daughter who hardly pulls her weight around the apartment.
 Not to say I don’t love having my daughter with me (of course I do), but when she’s with her dad I enjoy the silence.
 I watch all the crime-based shows I want.
 I eat something other than leftover chicken nuggets and pretzels.
 I read in peace!

 I can also go meet up with friends when I want.
 I can go to bed as early or as late as I want (not late.
 I never go to bed late.
 I’m always asleep by 10 pm).
 I only have to clean up after myself and my toddler.
 And let’s face it, she has enough laundry to do as it is.
 Why add to it??